Jb2023/bookbot/README.md

-# Bookbot is my first git project!
+# Bookbot displays basic stats about your text file